zaius/docs/content/api/endpoints/builds.md

 }
 ```

 ### <a name="trigger-a-build" class="anchor"></a> Trigger a new build

 Trigger a new build for an application.

 Returns a build object.

+It is possible to add environment variables which will be added to the build.
+The order of the array will be maintained which makes it possible to use
+environment variables which were defined earlier.
+Any environment variables
+defined as part of the application or deploytarget will be overwritten, if
+using the same key.

 ***
 `POST /api/v3/builds/`